RONPhos

-The Republic of Nauru Phosphate Corporation (RONPhos) is a government-owned company controlling phosphate mining in Nauru.
+RONPhos, abbreviated from Republic of Nauru Phosphate Corporation is a government-owned company controlling phosphate mining in Nauru.
 The company was previously known as the Nauru Phosphate Corporation (NPC).

+On 1 July 1970, the ownership and management of Nauru's phosphate was transferred from the British Phosphate Commission (BPC) to the Nauru Phosphate Corporation.

 Failed investments

 In the early years of the Nauru Phosphate Royalties Development Trust, it financed the construction of two of five high-rise luxury condos in Hawaii (on the island of Oahu).
 The five towers (two completed as of October 2005) are on prime Honolulu real estate with ocean views and represent a benchmark in Honolulu luxury high-rises.
 Other investments included Nauru House in Melbourne and Hawaiki Tower in Honolulu.
 These luxury properties were only part of an international real estate portfolio that stretched into countries including Australia, the Philippines, Fiji, Guam, Samoa, the US, New Zealand, and the United Kingdom.

 Financial mismanagement and extravagant government spending (i.e., investing A$4 million in a London play, Leonardo the Musical: A Portrait of Love, about Leonardo da Vinci's love life which flopped after weeks of bad reviews) led to increased spending—and increased loans—which were levied upon the real estate holdings of the Nauru Phosphate Royalties Trust.
 One loan, of A$236 million from General Electric, which was used as a loan to pay off all other loans, could not be paid back by the government.
 This led to GE seizing Nauru's international real estate developments, including the trademark Nauru House in Australia.